As COVID-19 cases surge, Minnesota nursing home inspectors are not routinely tested for virus

 Yet Minnesota is among a number of states that does not require its own long-term care inspectors to be tested, despite growing concerns that people who are not showing signs of the illness could unknowingly spread the virus.
 State Health Department officials said they recommend that staff get tested if they think they have been exposed, but the agency does not routinely or preemptively test inspectors for the virus.

+In response to questions from the Star Tribune, Health Commissioner Jan Malcolm said Wednesday that the agency has had recent conversations over the issue and intends to start testing staff who visit long-term care facilities.
+The agency is still trying to determine when and how often such testing would occur, she added.

+"We do think that testing of our staff would be consistent with the recommendations that we are making for others," Malcolm said.

-State Health Department officials said in a written statement that inspectors, also known as surveyors, do most of their surveying remotely via video conference.
+State Health Department officials also noted that inspectors, also known as surveyors, do most of their surveying remotely via video conference.
 When they do go inside facilities, they are screened like any other employee or visitor and wear protective gear, including masks, eye protection and gowns.
 The department has not had any cases of COVID-19 among the 70-plus regulatory staff who do surveys and investigations inside long-term care facilities, said Health Department spokesman Doug Schultz.

 "Our investigations show the greatest risk for introducing COVID into a facility is from workers who are infected via community transmission," Schultz said.
 "We are working with facilities and staff to reduce this risk and make sure infection control practices are in place and rigorous so that one case doesn't become many."